Azure/fta-FTAIntro/README.md

 # FTA Intro

 >This is used for the FTA Intro 1:many session delivered to new FTA customers or customers that would like to have a refresher on the scope and program elegibility for the FastTrack for Azure program.
->For conten jump to [FTA Live](https://github.com/Azure/fta-FTAIntro/blob/main/Welcome.md)
+>For content jump to [FTA Live](https://github.com/Azure/fta-FTAIntro/blob/main/Welcome.md)

 ## Contributing